terraform-google-modules/terraform-google-bootstrap/modules/tf_cloudbuild_workspace/README.md

 This module creates:
 - Two Cloud Build triggers with an inline build configuration for planning and applying Terraform configuration.
 Optionally custom in repo build configs can be specified.
 - Optional custom Service Account and roles for that SA used by Cloud Build triggers.
-- GCS buckets for storing Terraform state, logs and plans.
+- GCS buckets for storing Terraform state, logs, and plans.

 ![](./assets/arch.png)